Thirlan/ThirlanStellarisMPBalance/patch_notes.md

  * Espionage Operations: difficulties reduced by 4
  * LEADER_AGE_DEATH_CHANCE_AGE: 75 from 80
  * LEADER_AGE_HIGH_DEATH_CHANCE_AGE: 95 from 100

+### Boosts
+ * Be careful out there (anti-rush event): All players (AIs not included) start with a passive -60% defense platform build cost and +15% starbase damage boost for the first 20 years of the game.

+## AI exploitation

+## Nerfs
  * Anti-AI Trade exploits:
    * FAVOR_CAP: 5 from 10
+   * TRADE_VALUE_FAVORS_MULT: 5 from 10
    * RESEARCH_AGREEMENT_ACCEPTANCE_OPINION_FACTOR: 0.3 from 0.4
    * RESEARCH_AGREEMENT_ACCEPTANCE_NUM_PACTS: -40 from -30
    * RESEARCH_AGREEMENT_ACCEPTANCE_GIVEN_TECHS: -0.6 from -0.5
+   * RESEARCH_AGREEMENT_SPEED_MULT: 0.15 from 0.25
    * TRADE_MIN_RESOURCE_STOCKPILE: 1000 from 500
    * TRADE_VALUE_RESOURCE: 1.5 from 2.0
    * TRADE_VALUE_SENSOR_CHARTS: 1 from 2
    * TRADE_VALUE_SENSOR_LINK_MAX: 0.75 from 1.0
    * EMBASSY_IMPROVE_RELATION_MULTIPLIER: 2.0 from 3.0
+   * MIN_WILLINGNESS_TO_OFFER_TRADE: 0.85 from 0.75
+   * Be careful out there (anti-ai exploit event): All players (AIs not included) start with a -50% penalty to envoy relationship improvements for 20 years, UNLESS they are
+     * Government: Megacorporations
+     * Ethic: Xenophile
+     * Civics: Diplomatic Corps or Empath
  * Anti-AI vassal exploits:
    * NEGOTIATE_AGREEMENT_ACCEPTANCE_OPINION_FACTOR: 0.20 from 0.333
-   * NEGOTIATE_AGREEMENT_RESOURCE_ACCEPTANCE_COEFICIENT_FOR_OVERLORD: 1.5 from 1.0
+   * NEGOTIATE_AGREEMENT_RESOURCE_ACCEPTANCE_COEFICIENT_FOR_OVERLORD: 2.0 from 1.0

-### Boosts
+## Boosts
- * Be careful out there (anti-rush event): All players (AIs not included) start with a passive -60% defense platform build cost and +15% starbase damage boost for the first 20 years of the game.
+ * None

 ## Leader level cap

 ### Nerfs
- * Base Leader skill cap: 3 from 5
+ * Base Leader skill cap: 2 from 5
- * Supremacy (War Games): Admiral leader cap level +1 from +2
- * Discovery (Science Division): Scientist leader cap level +1 from +2
  * Meritocracy: leader cap level +0 from +1

 ## Boosts
- * Capacity Booster: +1 leader level cap from +2, +1 starting level and 50% increase in cost from 100%
- * Selected Lineage: 25% increase in cost from 50%
- * Transcendent Learning: +1 leader level cap from +2, +1 to starting leader skill and 75% to leader leveling speed from +50%
- * Domination (Grand Council): Ruler leader cap level +1 from +2 and +1 to starting level
- * Domination (Viceroys): Governor leader cap level +1 from +2 and +1 to starting level
+ * Supremacy (War Games): General leader cap level +2
- * Philosopher King: Ruler leader cap level +1 from +2 and +1 to starting level and +3% to unity
+ * Unyielding (Adoption): General leader cap level +2
- * Pooled Knowledge: +1 starting level to leaders
- * Factory Overclocking: +1 starting level to leaders
- * Ruthless Competition: +1 starting level to leaders
- * Enhanced Memory: +1 starting level to leaders
  * Venerable: +1 starting level to leaders
- * Talented: +1 to starting level
  * Quick Learners: +35% to leader leveling speed from +25%
  * Learning Algorithms: +35% to leader leveling speed from +25%
+ * Generals:
+   * Gain 25 experience every year
+   * Gain 2 times more experience from a battle
+   * GENERAL_DEATH_CHANCE: 0.01 from 0.05, Chance of dying from a battle more in line with that of Admirals.
+Note there is a bug where Generals die instantly if a unit dies from bombardment.
+   * 5% army morale per level
+   * 2.5% disengage chance per level
+   * 5% army health per level
+ * Admirals:
+   * 1% ship speed per level
+   * 2% ship hull per level
+   * 1% ship evasion per level
+   * 2% ship weapon damage per level
+ * Scientists:
+   * 3% research speed from 2% per level
+   * 15% survey speed from 10% per level
+   * 2 archaeological clues from 1 per level
+ * Governors:
+   * 3% job production from 2% per level
+   * -3% population empire size from -2% per level
+   * -4 crime from -3 per level
+ * Ruler:
+   * 0.5 planet stability per level
+   * 5% diplomacy weight per level

 ## Ships